drbp-kcd/drbp-kcd.github.io/_publications/python-programming-laboratory-book.md

 ---
-title: "Python Programming Practice Set"
+title: "PRACTICALS ON REAL ANALYSIS–II WITH PYTHON
+A Laboratory Manual for Undergraduate Mathematics"
 collection: publications
 category: books
 permalink: /publication/python-programming-laboratory-book
-excerpt: "Python programming practice materials prepared during an event conducted by GFGC, Haliyal, with a downloadable PDF and accompanying source code."
+excerpt: "Prepared with the support of the Karnatak University Mathematics Teachers Association (KUMTA) during a Python Programming event conducted by Government First Grade College, Haliyal, Karnataka, India., with a downloadable PDF and accompanying source code."
 ---

-## About the Material
+## About the Book

-This practice set brings together Python programming materials prepared during an event conducted by **Government First Grade College (GFGC), Haliyal**.
+This laboratory manual is prepared based on my experience and experimental learning in using modern computational technologies in Mathematics.
+It is my first attempt at preparing a manual of this kind and the entire document has been prepared using LATEX 2𝜀 , a powerful typesetting system widely used for mathematical and scientific writing.
+While preparing this manual, I have explored different ways of presenting mathematical computations through Python.
+However, I have tried to keep the programs simple and student friendly, without compromising mathematical understanding.
+Students are encouraged not merely to execute the programs but to try different examples, modify the codes and observe the results.
+Such experimentation will help them understand both the strengths and limitations of Python in mathematical computation.
+Before proceeding to the main programs, students should complete the relevant exercises in the section “100 Quick Python Exercises Before Running the Main Programs”.
+This manual is not intended to be a perfect or final work.
+As we know, nothing is perfect in this world; improvement depends on how we perceive and refine things.
+Therefore, constructive feedback is always welcome, especially suggestions for adding or removing programs, improving explanations, or including useful shortcuts that may benefit our stu- dents.
+This is prepared with the support of the **Karnatak University Mathematics Teachers Association (KUMTA)** during a Python Programming event conducted by **Government First Grade College (GFGC), Haliyal**.

 The PDF and accompanying source code are available below for